PRACTICE BASED COMPLAINTS PROCEDURE

 Please note that the doctors must ensure strict adherence to the rule of medical confidentiality.
 We cannot provide confidential information without appropriate authority if you are not the patient in question.

-In some cases as a first step, the Practice Manager or deputy may contact you directly to ensure that they fully understand your complaint.
+In some cases as a first step, the Operations Manager or deputy may contact you directly to ensure that they fully understand your complaint.
 They will then investigate/interview appropriate members of the practice team and may inspect relevant documents.

 At the conclusion of the investigation, the practice will issue a comprehensive response to your complaint and it is hoped the matter will have been resolved to your satisfaction.